QuintuplicateConfederation/Compendium-1/compendium.rst

 Why was Life created?
   Life was made to be a peaceful System away from all the action in the others.
 A System that was even often used for people to seek spiritual enlightenment, as it would be so serene.

+Is the name "Life" the same in all languages of Life and LFE?
+  Yes.

 How was the universe in Life created?
   Life only has one universe so the Big Bang was just spawned at runtime.